jaredg8/100-days-of-code/jlg_log.md

 ### Day 2: December 31, 2017 Monday
 ##### (Tokyo - Morning did flexbox activities; }

 **Today's Progress**: flexbox-froggy is awesome.
 I have a much better understanding now.
 I worked on my profile page and refactored the code to make it more clean.
+Spent time in Renoir coffee shop updating flexbox to refactor a lot of the flexbox related css and media queries.
+Clearly media queries are the key for responsiveness.
+I need to figure out how to best do media queries for mobile.

-**Thoughts**: Need to do same version of flex froggy for CSS grid
+**Thoughts**: Need to do same version of flex froggy for CSS grid.
+Need to improve on media queries.
+Need to keep code more organized and probably split css files into multiple and import into a base file.
+Feel simultaneously happy with progress and frustrated on how much farther I still have to go.

 **Link(s) to work**
 http://flexboxfroggy.com/